Zheng Bin: Return to Shenzhen

 Without a club Zheng Bin would return to Shenzhen Jianlibao (who had renamed themselves Shenzhen Shangqingyin) at the beginning of the 2009 league season.
 While he was not an immediate first choice player at the start of the season, once he was given his chance to play he would quickly show his experience within the team and would quickly become a regular within the team.

 Join Hubei Oriental

 At the 2010 season, the new Wuhan club Hubei Oriental had successfully promoted to China League One.
 Zheng returned to Wuhan again and joined the team to play the new season.

 International career

 Zheng Bin would be included in the Chinese squad and go on to make his debut in a friendly against Costa Rica on September 7, 2003 in a 2-0 defeat.
 Despite the result he would go on to become a regular within the team and his versatility within midfield would see him go on to be included in the squad that went to the 2004 AFC Asian Cup that came runners-up.
 He would go on to play in several FIFA World Cup qualifiers and the 2007 AFC Asian Cup, however once the tournament ended he would lose favour within the team.

+End of football career

+On 29 January 2026, Zheng was given a lifetime ban for match-fixing by the Chinese Football Association.